 New event format for digitalization, sustainability, and new forms of work

-Transformation Forum is a multi-perspective forum for exploring the challenges and success factors of organizational transformation in the context of the Fourth Industrial Revolution.
-By combining scientific insights with real-world experiences, the event aims to deepen understanding of the so-called “Triple Transformation” — digitalization, sustainability, and social change — and to discuss why many transformation efforts fail.
-Through expert presentations, small group discussions, and interactive exchanges, participants are encouraged to reflect on and engage with the complexity of transformation processes in a holistic way.
+The Transformation Forum is a multi-perspective forum for exploring the challenges and success factors of organizational transformation in the context of the fourth industrial revolution.
+By combining scientific findings with practical experience, the event aims to deepen the understanding of the so-called “triple transformation” – digitalization, sustainability and social change – and to discuss why many transformation efforts fail.
+Through expert presentations, small group discussions and interactive exchanges, participants will be encouraged to reflect on the complexity of transformation processes in a holistic way and to engage with them.

 On May 15, the first Transformationsforum of the Plattform Industrie 4.0 took place – a new event format bringing together experts from various fields to discuss the major change processes of our time: digitalization, sustainability, and new forms of work.
 The focus was on experiences, analyses, and practical approaches for shaping a future-ready industry, with three diverse but complementary keynote presentations.